AO-StreetArt/CLyman/docs/pages/advanced_walkthrough.rst

 Overview
 --------

-A full deployment of Crazy Ivan involves several steps:
+A full deployment of Clyman involves several steps:

 * Consul Setup
-* Neo4j Setup
+* Mongo Setup
 * Vault Setup
-* Deploy Crazy Ivan
+* Deploy Clyman

-Here, we'll go through each step and deploy a Crazy Ivan instance which uses encryption and authentication for all communications, and stores sensitive configuration values securely in vault.
+Here, we'll go through each step and deploy a Clyman instance which uses encryption and authentication for all communications, and stores sensitive configuration values securely in vault.
 We will focus on configuration and startup of the above applications, and it is assumed that you have either